emericg/MobileUI/README.md

 You can see it in action in the [MobileUI demo](https://github.com/emericg/MobileUI_demo).

-> Supports Qt6.8+ with CMake.
+> Supports Qt 6.8+ with CMake.

 > Supports iOS 16+.
 Tested up to iOS 17.7 devices.

 > Supports Android 9+ (API 28).
 Tested up to Android 16 (API 36) devices.

 > [!IMPORTANT]
+> If you want the modern architecture but without the QML singleton for MobileUI, you can still use the **LEGACY** 'v1' branch.
+> It could help you migrate your application from an older MobileUI version.
+Same requirements (Qt 6.8+ and CMake).

+> [!IMPORTANT]
-> If you need QMake build system, or support for Qt5 / earlier Qt6 version, you can still use the **LEGACY** 'v0' branch.
+> If you need a QMake build system, or support for Qt5 / earlier Qt6 version, you can still use the **LEGACY** 'v0' branch.

 ## Features